haothitran/etheirys/docs/relics/zodiac-weapons.md

 ### The Weaponsmith of Legend

-1. Travel to Western Thanalan and speak with [Nedrick Ironheart](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/d2443942446/) (`X:12, Y:14.3`) to pick up the quest [The Weaponsmith of Legend](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/b72db0c1975/).
+1. Speak with [Nedrick Ironheart](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/d2443942446/) (Western Thanalan, `X:12, Y:14.3`) to pick up the quest: [The Weaponsmith of Legend](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/b72db0c1975/)
     - You will only have to do this once per character.
     - Your next relic weapons will start from [A Relic Reborn](#a-relic-reborn) step.
-2. Travel to Mor Dhona and speak with Rowena (`X:21.9, Y:4.9`).
+2. Speak with [Rowena](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/5f16dc7f440/) (Mor Dhona, `X:21.9, Y:4.9`).
-3. Travel to the North Shroud and speak with [Gerolt](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/c385edb82f2/) (`X:30.2, Y:20.2`).
+3. Speak with [Gerolt](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/c385edb82f2/) (North Shroud, `X:30.2, Y:20.2`).

 ### A Relic Reborn

+!!! note
+    - You must complete dungeons and trials as your chosen job to obtain the relic weapon.
+    - You can complete dungeons and trials unsynced in an Unrestricted Party.
+    - You will receive required items from dungeons and trials upon leaving the duty.

 #### Timeworn Weapon

-1. Locate and obtain the timeworn weapon.
-This location is job-specific.
+1. Locate and obtain the timeworn weapon which is job-specific.
 2. Report back to Gerolt.
 3. Purchase or craft the required weapon, then attach two specific Materia III.
     - For some gil, Materia Melder NPCs in major cities can meld Materia for you.
-    - If you want to meld yourself, you must have completed the quest: [Waking the Spirit](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/494c4ff8e5a/).
+    - If you want to meld yourself, you must have completed the quest: [Waking the Spirit](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/494c4ff8e5a/)
 4. Report back to Gerolt.

 ??? info "Required Crafted Weapons and Materia III"